bigbite/interactivity-api-tutorial/readme.md

 ## Demo code

-All of the code from this tutorial is available here: [Interactvitiy API Demo](https://github.com/bigbite/interactivity-api-tutorial)
+All of the code from this tutorial is available here: [Interactivity API Demo](https://github.com/bigbite/interactivity-api-tutorial)

 ### Prerequisites